Susilo Bambang Yudhoyono: Economic policy

 "We should be grateful for the economic achievements that have been made, although there are still some that have not been achieved," he explained.
 He added that the economic conditions at the beginning of his first term in 2004 were still characterized by low GDP and significant economic growth, as well as minimal infrastructure.
 He said the process of economic consolidation then began, and social and security conditions became more stable after peaceful and democratic elections.
 Civil servant salaries remain low, while the health budget remains limited, he added.

+During his leadership, state finances were managed effectively.
+He was able to formulate appropriate fiscal policy strategies with his ministers, who were economists, resulting in more efficient state financial management, particularly regarding grants and foreign debt.
+He sought to transform misperceptions about state financial management into effective financial management.
+In his final state address of his term, he stated:

+"With great difficulty, the government succeeded in reducing the debt-to-GDP ratio to around 23 percent.
+During the 1998 monetary crisis, Indonesia's debt-to-GDP ratio reached 85 percent, almost equal to the total income of the Indonesian people.
+During my inauguration, the debt-to-GDP ratio fell from 56.6 percent in 2004 to 23 percent in 2013.
+The government also succeeded in reducing foreign grant aid, which is no longer a determining factor in national development, as its portion currently only represents 0.7 percent of the total national budget.
+However, Indonesia continues to receive grants from friendly countries as long as they are given in good faith".